 There are a total of 20 nationalised banks in the country namely below:

 These include banks in which major stake or equity is held by private shareholders.
 All the banking rules and regulations laid down by the RBI will be applicable on private sector banks as well.
 Given below is the list of private-sector banks in India-

 A foreign bank is one that has its headquarters in a foreign country but operates in India as a private entity.
 These banks are under the obligation to follow the regulations of its home country as well as the country in which they are operating.
-Citi Bank, Standard Chartered Bank and HSBC are some leading foreign banks in India.
+Given below is the list of foreign banks operating in India –

 Regional Rural Banks

 These are also scheduled commercial banks but they are established with the main objective of providing credit to weaker sections of the society like agricultural labourers, marginal farmers and small enterprises.
 They usually operate at regional levels in different states of India and may have branches in selected urban areas as well.
 Other important functions carried out by RRBs include-

 - Providing banking and financial services to rural and semi-urban areas

 - Government operations like disbursement of wages of MGNREGA workers, distribution of pensions, etc.

 - Para-Banking facilities like debit cards, credit cards and locker facilities

 This is a niche banking segment in the country and is aimed to provide financial inclusion to sections of the society that are not served by other banks.
 The main customers of small finance banks include micro industries, small and marginal farmers, unorganized sector entities and small business units.
 These are licensed under Section 22 of the Banking Regulation Act, 1949 and are governed by the provisions of RBI Act, 1934 and FEMA.